opatiny/chemexper-internship-workbook/bioreactor/projects/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 ## Debug system

 We developed a system that allows the user to inspect the last 100 debug messages of the GUI.
-The debug messages are set using `msg.debug` and the `debug` subflow.
+The debug messages are set using the `msg.debug` property, the `debug` subflow and a "link out" node.

 The input `msg.debug` object should have properties: